s1042992/HSCC_PaperList/paperlist.md

 - [x] Hardware-Backed Heist-Extracting ECDSA Keys from Qualcomm’s TrustZone
 - [x] The Security of ARM TrustZone in a FPGA-Based SoC
 - [x] On the Security Evaluation of the ARM TrustZone
 - [x] The Lazarus Effect: Healing Compromised Devices in the Internet of Small Things
+- [x] TrustyShare: A Sharing Scheme using ARM TrustZone Internet of Small Things
 ---

 ### Trusted execution environments
 - [x] Keystone: An Open Framework for Architecting TEEs
+---

+###  Embedded system
+- [x] C-FLAT: Control-Flow Attestation for Embedded Systems Software
 ---

 ### UAV